-- Freshly ground pepper and (optional) sea or kosher salt
+- Freshly ground pepper and sea or kosher salt

-- Preheat the oven to 425 degrees F. Grease a baking sheet that has sides.
+Preheat the oven to 425 degrees F, and grease a rimmed baking sheet.

-- Place the fish on the baking sheet and sprinkle with pepper.
-I do not salt at this point, but you may if you wish.
+Place the fish on the baking sheet and lightly sprinkle with salt and pepper.

-- In a small bowl, thoroughly combine the panko or crushed Chex, Parmesan, and oil.
+In a small bowl, thoroughly combine the panko or crushed Rice Chex, Parmesan, and oil.
 Distribute the mixture evenly over the fish fillets, patting down lightly.

 As I have mentioned in the past, crushed Rice Chex is a worthy gluten-free option to panko.
 You may wish to try it even if you can eat gluten.
 Three cups whole Chex yields approximately one cup crushed.

 After mentioning this oil in a previous recipe for Beet Salad with Walnuts and Goat Cheese, I have received many questions about where to buy.
-I have learned that it is available at many Costco stores (click on the link for store locator).
-It can also be purchased online.
-If you are a Facebook user, you may also visit the Chosen Foods Facebook page by clicking here.
+It is now available at many larger grocery stores and Costco stores (click on the link for store locator).

 This is a great flounder recipe, I cook it weekly very healthy and delicious.
 Thank you!